|

 Seth said: No biblical record details Jesus being called Immanuel until after his death.
 This is a violation of Isaiah 7:16.

-Now let's examine the powerful term "Immanuel."
+Let's briefly examine the powerful term "Immanuel."
 A natural reading of the passage would lead us to expect that the presence of God is to be seen in the birth of the child himself.
 This interpretation, however, is seriously disputed and rejected by most modern writers on the passage.
 It would seem that, if the prophecy refers to a local birth, the child to be born must be someone prominent.
 The most prominent person, Hezekiah, is ruled out and therefore we must assume that it is a child of Isaiah or some other child of Ahaz.

 But this is also ruled out by the word "almah."
 Neither the wife of of Ahaz nor the wife of Isaiah could properly be designated an "almah", for the obvious reason that both were married women.